AdminTurnedDevOps/kagent-agentgateway-enterprise-demo/README2.md

   priorityClassName: ""
 EOF

-# Patch the DaemonSet to remove priority class (workaround for chart not respecting the value)
+# Patch the DaemonSet to remove priority class (workaround for chart not respecting the value) if on GKE
 kubectl patch daemonset istio-cni-node -n istio-system -p '{"spec":{"template":{"spec":{"priorityClassName":null}}}}'
 ```